Captain Troy Dunlap

 In 2010, Captain Dunlap was promoted to the rank of Sergeant.
 As a Sergeant, Captain Dunlap worked Patrol and Detectives.

 Captain Dunlap was promoted to the rank of Lieutenant in the year 2014.
 As a Lieutenant, Captain Dunlap served as a Patrol Watch Commander, Community Services Lieutenant, and as the Administrative Lieutenant.
 As part of these assignments, Captain Dunlap conducted internal administrative investigations and served as our Department’s media and community relations liaison.

-Captain Dunlap holds a Bachelor of Arts Degree in Public Administration from California State University Fresno.
+Captain Dunlap holds a Master's Degree from the University of San Diego in Law Enforcement and Public Safety Leadership as well as a Bachelor of Arts Degree in Public Administration from California State University Fresno.
 He has attended numerous professional development programs including, The Los Angeles Police Department’s Leadership Program, Public Safety Leadership Program-University of Southern California (USC), and California Command College Class #66).